gkayode/gkayode.github.io/_pages/projects.md

 As a simple application, we demonstrate the utility of oxophilicity and carbophilicity in rapidly screening metal dopants for improved selectivity for ethylene epoxidation on silver-based catalysts.

 The publication for this work can be accessed [here](https://pubs.rsc.org/en/content/articlelanding/2021/ta/d1ta06453c).

 ---

 ## 2. Paid Projects
 ---

-### - Product delivery date prediction for an e-commerce company
+### a.
+Product delivery date prediction for an e-commerce company

 ![title](/images/delivery_date.png)